BlissfulAlways/CollabSpace/CONCEPTS.md

 - How do Backend and Frontend talk? : Running Servers

 ### Java Basics :
--Java follows a rule : Everything in Java is an object and every object is built from a class
+- Java follows a rule : Everything in Java is an object and every object is built from a class